la2050/archive/_projects/2016/the-engineer-factory-producing-engineers-in-south-los-angeles-one-student-at-a-time.md

 project_image: >-
   https://skild-prod.s3.amazonaws.com/myla2050/images/custom540/7432986155741-team90.jpg
 project_video: 'https://www.youtube.com/embed/IgcIdSHSnMc?rel=0&amp;showinfo=0'
-project_description: >-
+project_summary: >-
-  The Engineer Factory, in collaboration with the UCLA MESA Program, Los Angeles Southwest College Urban Teachers Fellowship (LASC UTF) and the Girl Scouts of Greater Los Angeles seek to spark the interest of 4th- 8th grade females and students of color in being engineers.
-The program includes: consistent fun, hands-on, project-based learning through one-day Pop-Up community workshops;
-  participating in MESA & engineer-based competitions; and providing practical training and resources for teachers.
+  The Engineer Factory is to increase the number of students from underrepresented populations (girls and students of color) that pursue higher education and careers in Engineering.
+This
 project_is_collaboration: 'Yes'
 project_collaborators: >-
   UCLA MESA, The Girl Scouts of Greater Los Angeles, Los Angeles Southwest